MyRequiem/spman/README.md

 ##### -i, --pkglist reponame [--only-installed]
 Show complete list of the packages on repository.
 Installed packages are highlighted in green.
-* `--only-installed` - output only installed package
+* `--only-installed` - output only installed packages

 ![pkglist][22]